 Dale has been on the front lines as a professional entertainer who deals directly with the general public.
 “Professional image, common sense, and interpersonal skills are what is needed when dealing with parents,” says Obrochta.

 Early in his career, Obrochta learned image and customer service are what make or breaks a company.
 “Image and customer service go hand-in-hand and must be in line with how the park is branding its message to the community,” says Obrochta

 • Attention • Message • Education

-The administrator is busy prepping for the next segment of the training, and in the background, your ears detect a balanced presentation between a professional consultant and a good-humored entertainer.
+The administrator is busy prepping for the next segment of the training.
+In the background, your ears detect a balanced presentation between a professional consultant and a good-humored entertainer.
 Camp staff is fixated on the hands of the visual artist, Dale Obrochta.
 Twirling and twisting, a red air-filled tube transforms into customized art, and you hear four major image points being addressed.
-Your Summer staff will learn about image and customer service, and why these are important in a fun, creative, presentation.
+Your Summer staff will learn about image and customer service and why these are important in a fun, creative presentation.

 Your staff will learn . . .

 - The importance of Image Perception and how it relates to product brand